 Finally, there is a tax allowance for self-employment income from agriculture (which reduces liability both for income tax and self-employed SIC).
+Tax allowance from agriculture was 2,877 EUR until 2020 and 5,000 EUR since 2021.

 All allowances are non-refundable, i.e. their value cannot be larger than the income tax base.
 See also the following table.